Package 'BIOMASS'

 proj_coord

-A character vector of length 2, specifying the column names (resp. x, y) of the corner projected coordinates.
+(optional, if longlat is not provided) A character vector of length 2, specifying the column names (resp. x, y) of the corner projected coordinates.

 grid_size